USU 1320: History and Civilization

-The basic issue underlying this festering controversy stemmed from Jesus himself, who in the day represented a new type of divinity, both mortal and divine at the same time.
-While Dionysus was also depicted in Greek religion as having a two-fold nature—the myths detailing his "life-history" asserted that he was born from the union of Zeus and a mortal woman and only later became wholly divine—nevertheless, once Dionysus had assumed the status of god, he no longer suffered in human ways.
-Jesus, of course, was seen quite differently.
-As recorded in the four gospels accepted by the orthodox Church, his story gave rise to serious questions about the exact nature of his divinity, issues which kept cropping up because they were inherent in the narratives of his life, such as how a being could be both a deity and a non-deity at the same time.
+The basic issue underlying this festering controversy stemmed from Jesus himself, who in the day represented a new type of divinity, both man and god at the same time.
+While in Greek religion Dionysus was also depicted as having a two-fold nature—likewise, both mortal and divine—once Dionysus had assumed immortal status, he no longer suffered in human ways.
+Jesus, of course, was quite different.
+As recorded in the four gospels accepted by the orthodox Church, his story gave rise to serious questions about the exact nature of his divinity, issues which kept cropping up because they were inherent in the narratives of his life, in particular, how a being could be both a deity and a non-deity at once.

-That, in turn, led directly to another complication built into Christianity naturally, the relationship between God and Jesus.
-If Jesus is God's Son, to many that means he should be taken as subordinate to his father—good sons obey their fathers—the logical response is, then, to worship the Father principally, not the Son, which is in effect to return Christianity to its Jewish roots.
-If, instead, you choose to see Jesus as God incarnate, then you're left with the enigma that God is his own Son.
+That, in turn, led directly to another complication built into Christianity, the relationship between God and Jesus.
+If Jesus is God's Son, to many that means he should be taken as subordinate to his father—good sons obey their fathers, don't they?—the logical response is, then, to worship the Father principally, the Son secondarily, which is in effect to return Christianity to its Jewish roots.
+If, instead, you make the choice to see Jesus as God incarnate, then you're left with the enigma that God is his own Son.

 This perplexing conundrum fueled many a lively debate among the first few centuries of Christians, especially after their religion had assumed world prominence in the days following Constantine.
-Much as earnest deliberation can be a helpful and healthy exercise for a growing and evolving system like early Christianity, it can also make some aspects of organizing a working system hard to manage, such as spreading the good word.
-That is, when priests have a hard time explaining easily the nature and function of a deity—even something as simple as where he came from and who his parents are, or parent is—it can impede the process of recruiting converts, especially among the hordes of unschooled barbarians filtering through and around Rome in the fourth century.
+Much as earnest deliberation can be a helpful and healthy exercise for a growing and evolving system like early Christianity, it can also make some aspects of organizing a working religion hard to manage, such as spreading the good word.
+That is, when priests have a hard time explaining easily the nature and function of a deity—even something as simple as where he came from or who his parents are, or parent is—it can impede the process of recruiting converts, especially among the hordes of unschooled barbarians filtering through and around late Rome.

-The result was a faction of churchmen led by a dynamic and well-educated priest Arius (ca. 250-336), who championed a more remedial version of Christ than the mystical, enigmatic vision offered by the orthodox Church.
-Seeing Jesus as a divine being and the offspring of God but not a god exactly like God—that is, essentially a very high-level, celestial messenger sent to earth—this heresy later called Arianism endorsed the position that, if Jesus is the Son of God, then he cannot be allowed to assume precedence over his Father in heaven or on earth.
-In essence, Arius' conclusion was that the orthodox interpretation of the Trinity made no sense, at least not in terms of power-sharing; rather, logic dictated the Father had to be primary and central and should be respected as such.
+The result was a faction of churchmen led by a dynamic and well-educated priest named Arius (ca. 250-336 CE), who championed a more remedial version of Christ than the mystical, enigmatic vision offered by the orthodox Church.
+Seeing Jesus as a divine being and the offspring of God but not a god exactly like God—in other words, a very high-level, celestial messenger sent to earth—this heresy later called Arianism endorsed the position that, if Jesus is the Son of God, then he cannot be allowed to assume precedence over his Father in heaven or on earth.
+In essence, Arius' conclusion was that the orthodox interpretation of the Trinity made no sense, at least not in terms of power-sharing; rather, logic dictated the Father had to be primary and central, and thus should be respected as such.

 It was a difficult position to counter in the arena of argument and reason.
 Common sense dictates that sons should submit to their fathers, and common decency demands respect for elders.
-But Church authorities could not admit such a proposition without conceding Jesus' inferiority to God, so they had little choice but to step into the fray and attempt to squelch this controversy.
+But Church officials could not admit such a proposition without conceding Jesus' inferiority to God, so they had little choice but to step into the fray and attempt to squelch this controversy.
 Leading the opponents of Arianism was none other than Arius' own superior Athanasius—his boss, so to speak—the patriarch of Alexandria and a formidable power-broker in the Church.
-A savvy administrator, Athanasius made no real effort to counter the arguments of his trouble-making underling but, instead, insisted that Jesus was ultimately unknowable and the Trinity must be accepted as a mystical union.
+Also a savvy administrator, Athanasius made no real attempt to counter the arguments of his trouble-making underling but, instead, insisted that Jesus was ultimately unknowable and the Trinity a mystical union.
 In simple terms, he told Arius to shut up.

-This constitutes the wholesale deprecation of all heresies which were at that time raising their voices in opposition to the policies and existence of an organized Church government.
+This constitutes the wholesale deprecation of all heresies which were at that time raising their voices in opposition to the policies and existence of not only the orthodox vision of Christ but also an organized Church government.

 The justification advanced to lend credence to this bureaucracy sheds light on the psychological machinery of the early Church, all the more because the reasoning used is likely to rest on invented history.
 The bishoprics and sees of the Roman West grew up in places unassociated with Jesus himself, places it could not even be imagined he ever went in person.
 Thus, in order to ground their communities in Christ himself somehow, the bishops had no choice but to build bridges to the apostles of Jesus, but that was difficult, too.
 There was no clear or credible testimony about the lives of Jesus' apostles after his crucifixion—where did they go? what do they do? how did they die?—so amidst this yawning vacuum of data, the story arose that they had spread out across the Empire, seeding Christian cells and founding the sees which evolved later.
 In origin, this unconfirmed history probably served truth less than the western bishops' need to tie their authority directly to Jesus himself.

-Thus, the early Church's efforts to promote unity within the Christian community by imposing uniform doctrine and firm governance only ended up fracturing it incurably in the long run.
-If there were any ancient Gnostics alive today, the irony and futility of orthodox governance would, no doubt, not be lost on them.
+Thus, the early Church's efforts to promote unity within the Christian world by imposing standard doctrine and firm governance only ended up fracturing it incurably in the long run.
+The irony and futility of orthodoxy-through-force would, no doubt, not be lost on the Gnostics.
 Indeed, is that sound we hear from deep beneath the sands of Nag Hammadi the lamentation of an extinguished sect, or is it laughter and echoes of "I told you so"?

-God the Mother, Mary Magdalene the Apostle, a Jesus subordinate to God or who never actually suffered on the cross—it all seems unimaginably foreign to the modern view of Christianity.
-Even to suggest these sorts of things in most corners of the Christian world today would be to open the door for widespread recrimination and scorn or, worse yet, the publication of a best-seller like Dan Brown's The Da Vinci Code.
+God the Mother, Mary Magdalene the Apostle, a Jesus who never actually suffered on the cross—it all seems unimaginably foreign to the modern view of Christianity.
+Even to suggest these sorts of things in most corners of the Christian world today would be to open the door for widespread recrimination and scorn or, worse yet, entice someone to author a best-seller like The Da Vinci Code.
 And yet ideas of this sort were not only advanced in Christianity's first centuries but also attracted many adherents and enjoyed considerable popularity, at least to judge from the vitriol with which their orthodox adversaries attacked the "heretics" who promulgated these notions.

-To see such a wide range of beliefs attested so early in Christianity may seem odd to many today, not just on theological grounds but because, in general, we're taught to expect increasing differentiation as things expand over time.
-The widely used, so-called "Darwinian" model of evolution which is built around notions like survival-of-the-fittest and natural selection presumes that growth will be accompanied by rising variation—often presented as graphs that look like upside-down Christmas trees—in other words, we trained to look for greater complexity over time as things evolve.
+To see such a wide range of beliefs attested so near the navitity of Christ's religion may seem odd to many today, not just on theological grounds but because, in general, we're taught to expect increasing differentiation as things expand over time.
+The widely used, so-called "Darwinian" model of evolution which is built around notions like survival-of-the-fittest and natural selection presumes that growth will be accompanied by rising variation—often presented as graphs that look like upside-down Christmas trees—in other words, we're trained to look for greater complexity over time as things evolve.
 While that may be the way things work in paleontology, it's not the pattern of change which the historical study of Christianity presents.

-Indeed, the great open frontier of primitive Christian religion has left behind a record of more creative and basically pioneering visions of Christ's message and divinity than all later ages combined.
+Indeed, the great open frontier of the Christian religion in its earliest phase has left behind a record of more creative and pioneering visions of Christ's message and divinity than all later ages combined.
 And as time passed, orthodox forces antagonistic to any ideology at odds with institutionized Christianity obliterated those conceptions of Jesus which ran against the growing mainstream.
-And once Christ came to be defined in certain ways, and on that perspective of his life and teaching depended a powerful and influential social structure like the Church, it was all but impossible to recast his image without changing what he stood for and, of more immediate consequence, what stood for him.
+And once Christ came to be defined in certain ways, and on that perspective of his life and teaching depended a powerful and influential social institution like the Church, it was all but impossible to recast his image without changing what he stood for and, of more immediate consequence, what stood for him.

 But it seems safe to say at least this much: out of so many possibilities, one perspective on Christ won out, the literal view of his life and resurrection.
-Yet we now know this was neither the only nor the most "historical" take on his life story—pursuing what-really-happened was not the sole or even foremost factor at work in the formation of early Christian doctrine—rather, it met the needs of an institution in ascendancy and was the version of the truth most feasible for a world needing comfort and stability amidst turmoil and savage upheaval.
-And on top of that, if it was the first time Christian orthodoxy went to war with heresy, it was certainly not the last.
+Yet we now know this was neither the only nor the most "historical" take on his life story.
+Rather, it met the needs of an institution in ascendancy and was the version of the truth most feasible for a world needing comfort and stability amidst turmoil and savage upheaval.
+And if this was the first time Christian orthodoxy was to go to war with heresy, it would certainly not be the last.

 In later ages, others followed the trail mapped out by the Gnostics and